thomastech/SunPower-Web-Monitor/README.md

 In addition to displaying useful real-time data, the Dashboard can help with system troubleshooting.
 Failing components can be identified without climbing on the roof or deciphering JSON-formatted files.
 For example, locating the serial number of a faulty microinverter is the first step toward obtaining a warranty replacement from Enphase.

 However, the Dashboard **cannot** be used to commission a SunPower system or provision new devices.
-As of 2024, those tasks require the proprietary PVS Management App and approval from SunPower or SunStrong.
+As of 2024, those tasks require the proprietary PVS Management App and SunPower's authorization to use it.

 > 📝If your goal is to integrate your SunPower system into a home automation system, such as *Home Assistant* (HA), then keep in mind that this project is NOT needed for that.
 However, the Dashboard can certainly be used while you prepare your HA integration.